Kong/docs.konghq.com/app/konnect/compatibility.md

 * Any plugins that depend on a local agent will not work with Dedicated Cloud Gateways.
 * Any plugins that depend on the Status API or on Admin API endpoints will not work.
-* Any plugins or functionality that might depend on IAM assumeRole need to be configured differently.
+* Any plugins or functionality that depend on AWS IAM `AssumeRole` need to be configured differently.
 This includes [Data Plane Resilience](/gateway/latest/kong-enterprise/cp-outage-handling/).

 See the following table for details on each plugin.